mathieucarbou/YaSolR/docs/index.md

 #### Temperature Sensor (optional)

-Measuring the temperature of the water tanker is important to be able to trigger automatic heating based on temperature thresholds, or stop the routing if the temperature i reached.
+Measuring the temperature of the water tanker is important to be able to trigger automatic heating based on temperature thresholds, or stop the routing if the temperature is reached.
 YaSolR supports the following temperature measurement methods:

 - MQTT topic that will be used to receive the temperature